aioneers/aio/README.md

 # Contribution guidelines

 First of all, thank you for considering contributing to this repository.
+Any contribution, from correcting a typo, forking the repo to adding another function or an insightful tutorial is very welcome.

 **If you want to contribute to aioneers, be sure to review the [contribution guidelines](CONTRIBUTING.md).
 This project adheres to aioneers'